roderickjackson-bradley/socket_io_app/work/w09/deploy-django-heroku.md

 That list of packages is in the correct format for the `requirements.txt` file.

-Here's how we can use a Unix/Linux pipe to redirect the output of `pip3 freeze` to a `requirements.txt` file:
+Here's how we can use a Unix/Linux pipe to redirect the output of `pip3 freeze` to a `requirements.txt` file (please spell correctly):

 ```
 $ pip3 freeze > requirements.txt
 ```

 Since we're not using [virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/), the list of requirements may actually include packages the Django project does not need.
+This is not a problem, the first deployment just might take a little longer as Heroku installs the extra packages.

-The `requirements.txt` file can be edited to remove packages that you **are sure** your project doesn't need, e.g., anaconda packages.
+However, the `requirements.txt` file may be edited to remove packages that you **are sure** your project doesn't need.

 ## 3. Commit the Changes

-Time to commit the changes made above to the `master` branch:
+Now let's commit the changes made to the project (make sure that you're on the `master` branch):

 ```
 $ git add -A